-\textit{Discussion.---} We have performed quantum state tomography on increasingly noisy entangled states via mutually unbiased bases and projections in a symmetric informationally complete set.
-Using a simple correlation witness, we showed that the outcome statistics in the experiments can be re-interpreted both as a demonstration of steering and as a demonstration of nonlocality.
-Our results show that measurement apparatuses tailored to standard quantum state tomography experiments also can be used to certify the quantum nature of the procedure when assumptions are relaxed on either one or both devices.
+\textit{Discussion.---} We have performed quantum state tomography on increasingly noisy entangled states via mutually unbiased bases and symmetric informationally complete projections.
+Using a simple correlation witness, we showed that the outcome statistics can be re-interpreted both as a demonstration of steering and a demonstration of nonlocality.
+Moreover, we showed how classification of nonclassical properties can be achieved using a tunable number of measurements and that entanglement can be quantified in the three scenarios using a single setup.

 Our work, together with the foundational interest in Bell inequalities tailored for important quantum measurements \cite{Kaniewski2019, Tavakoli2019}, motivates a natural open problem: to generalise our findings to MUBs and SICs of any dimension.
-It is of particular interest to investigate how the noise-tolerance of such a generalisation scales with the system dimension and the choice of assumption.
+It interesting to investigate how the noise-tolerance of such a generalisation scales with the system dimension and the choice of assumption.
 For practical purposes, this is particularly relevant for steering since witnesses of our type only use binary-outcome measurements for the untrusted party (Alice).
 This facilitates experimental implementation while simultaneously, e.g.~for the isotropic state, does not imply a significant fundamental constraint on the detectable states \cite{Nguyen2020}.

-Finally, another interesting continuation of our work is to develop noise-robust correlation witnesses for detection of nonlocality, steering and entanglement in quantum networks.
+Finally, another interesting continuation of our work is to develop noise-robust correlation witnesses for detection of nonlocality, steering and entanglement in quantum networks \cite{Review}.
 In such networks, in analogy with our approach here, it is known that measurements in MUBs and entangled measurements based on SICs are natural candidates to reveal quantum nonlocality \cite{Gisin2019, Tavakoli2020, Baumer2020}.